AmiiThinks/amii-tf-nn/README.md

 Checkout the source and run `make install`.
 This will use `pip` to install the source as a Python library.

+Unfortunately, TensorFlow is actually two separate libraries, the CPU-based `tensorflow` library and the GPU-based `tensorflow-gpu` library.
+Normally this wouldn't be a problem, except that the libraries are actually incompatible with each other.
+So there can only be one.
+You'll need to install the particular version for your system yourself.
+There is a comment in `setup.py` reminding those who look there that it is an implicit dependency, but I don't know how to enforce this programmatically.

 ## Usage